PaiZuZe/Pirate-ship-battles/README.md

-# Code name: PSB2: Eletric Boogaloo

-Actual name: Spac.io
+# SSB: Space Ship Battles

 We will take Pirate Ship Battles to space!!!!
-The orignal game started as a project from USPgameDev, that later went to be one of the projects from one class, and now in it's third development cycle, alot of changes will happen, and it will finally become a okay game CUZ I NOW WHAT A GOOD GAME IS TALKEI ?.
+The orignal game started as a project from USPgameDev, that later went to be one of the projects for a agile methods class.

+Now in it's third development cycle, alot of changes happend.
+This include, the theme change from the open seas to space and the use of Type Script.

 ## Summary